ai-chem/Drug-Nanoparticle-Synergy/README.md

 **Genetic Algorithm**

 To identify synergistic antimicrobial NPs, the script for the genetic algorithm is stored in the `Genetic Algorithm` folder.
-It consists of subfolders `MC_DNP` and `ZOI_DNP`, each containing necessary datasets and Python scripts for unique compound generation, crossover and mutation, and a main script (`Genetic_Algorithm_selective.py`) for evolution up to a user-defined population size and generation number.
+It consists of subfolders `MC_DNP` and `ZOI_DNP`, each containing necessary datasets and Python scripts for unique compound generation, crossover and mutation, and a main script (`Genetic_Algorithm_selective.py`) for evolution up to user-defined population size and generation number.
 The optimized models were used to predict synergistic activity in these generated unique compounds.
 The best drug-NP combinations were selected by identifying compounds with the highest fitness scores, and an example of screening candidates is stored in the `Results` folder.